actions/actions-runner-controller/README.md

 1. the potential amount of time it could take for a pod to become `Running` e.g. you need to scale horizontally because there isn't a node avaliable
 2. the amount of time it takes for GitHub to allocate a job to that runner
+3. the amount of time it takes for the runner to notice the allocated job and starts running it

 ##### Install with Helm